Zibanejad has hat trick as Rangers beat Lightning 4-0

 The Rangers came in eighth in the NHL on the power play at 23.9% and went 2 for 3 against the Lightning.

-With Tampa Bay’s Mikhail Sergachev off for hooking, Zibanejad got the Rangers on the scoreboard at 7:44 of the first as he fired a rising shot from the top of the left circle past Vasilevskiy into the top left corner.
+With Tampa Bay’s Mikhail Sergachev off for hooking, Zibanejad got the Rangers on the scoreboard at 7:44 of the first as he got a pass from Fox and fired a rising shot from the top of the left circle past Vasilevskiy into the top left corner.

-Nearly five minutes later, the Rangers were on a 4-on-3 power play when Zibanejad’s pass for Kaapo Kakko on the right side was deflected by Lightning defenseman Ryan McDonagh past Vasilevskiy with 7:23 left.
+Nearly five minutes later, the Rangers were on a 4-on-3 power play when Zibanejad got his second of the night.
+He received a pass from Fox, skated back to his left and sent a pass toward Kaapo Kakko on the right side but the puck was deflected by Lightning defenseman Ryan McDonagh past Vasilevskiy with 7:23 left.

-Strome made it 3-0 when he fired a shot from between the circles over Vasilevskiy’s glove for his seventh with 5:07 remaining in the opening period.
+Strome made it 3-0 when he took a pass from Barclay Goodrow and fired a shot from between the circles over Vasilevskiy’s glove for his seventh with 5:07 remaining in the opening period.

 Shesterkin had six of his 18 saves of the first in the final minute, including a reaching glove stop on a slap shot by Sergachev in which the goalie ended up sprawled faced down in front of the goal with 16 seconds left, drawing chants of “I-gor!
 I-gor!” from the home crowd.